 The downside is that you are usually limited to about $25,000 of coverage depending on the insurance company.
 Also, the costs are high and there is a waiting period usually for either 2 or 3 years depending on the policy.
 This means that if you were to pass away during this waiting period, usually only the premiums paid plus some interest is returned to the beneficiaries.
 The full death benefit would not be paid out until after the waiting period.

-If you can’t qualify for a policy that covers you from the very first day your policy is put in force then you should consider buying a guaranteed issue policy.
+Only if you can’t qualify for a policy that covers you from the very first day your policy is put in force, should you consider buying a guaranteed issue policy.